ozhang228/books_courses_exercises/ostep/homework/cpu-sched/homework.md

 4. For what types of workloads does SJF deliver the same turnaround times as FIFO?

-For workloads that either come in sorted (shortest first) which also includes those that have the same process time.
+For workloads that come in non-decreasing order

 5. For what types of workloads and quantum lengths does SJF deliver the same response times as RR?

-When the average running time of a process in SJF is equal to the quantum length
+When every process is equal length an

 6. What happens to response time with SJF as job lengths increase?
 Can you use the simulator to demonstrate the trend?